wp-plugins/wpb-woocommerce-product-slider/readme.txt

 3. If you successfully upload the plugin You will find WPB WOO Product Slider here.

 4. Active the plugin and you are ready to go.

 == Frequently asked questions ==

+= What's the shortcode for this plugin? =
+There are two different shortcode avaiable for this plugin.
+One for featured product slider and another for latest product slider.
+1. Featured products slider shortcode : [wpb-feature-product title="Feature Products"]
+2. Latest products slider shortcode : [wpb-latest-product title="Latest Product"]

 = How can I change slider options like slider speed auto-play stop on mouse-hover etc? = I have created a advance setting option for this plugin.
-When you go to plugin setting page you will find a

-advance setting panel read the field help text and set the options as your need.
+When you go to plugin setting page you will find a advance setting panel read the field help text and set the options as your need.

 = Can I use more than one slider? =
 Yes you can.
-I have created two different slider shortcode for this plugin, one for latest products and another

-for featured products.
+I have created two different slider shortcode for this plugin, one for latest products and another for featured products.
 Just put the shortcode where you need it.

 = Can I use the slider in sidebar by widget? =
 Yes you can.
-I have created two different widget for this plugin, one for latest products and another for
+I have created two different widget for this plugin, one for latest products and another for featured products.

-featured products.
 Just drag and drop the widget where you need it.

 == Screenshots ==
 1. WPB Woocommerce Product Slider in a post